terrapower/armi/doc/user/radial_and_axial_expansion.rst

     :math:`\frac{L - L_0}{L_0}` in %.

-Given that thermal expansion (or contraction) of solid components must conserve mass throughout the system, the density of the component is adjusted as a function of temperature based on the following equation, assuming isotropic thermal expansion.
+Given that thermal expansion (or contraction) of solid components must conserve mass throughout the system, the density of the component is adjusted as a function of temperature based on Equation :eq:`hot_density`, assuming isotropic thermal expansion.

 .. math::
     \rho(T_h) = \frac{\rho(T_0)}{\left(1 + \frac{\Delta L}{L_0}\right)^3} = \frac{\rho(T_0)}{\left(1 + \alpha_m (T_h) (T_h - T_0)\right)^3}
+    :label: hot_density

 where, :math:`\rho(T_h)` is the component density in :math:`\frac{kg}{m^3}` at the given temperature :math:`T_h`, :math:`\rho(T_0)` is the component density in :math:`\frac{kg}{m^3}` at the reference